past0073/README-Generator/README.md

 * [License] (#license)
 * [Questions] (#questions)

-##Installation
-asdf
-##Usage
-asdf
-##Contributing
-asdf
-##Testing
-adsf
-##License
+## Installation
+nmp i
+## Usage
+usage info here
+## Contributing
+contributors here
+## Testing
+tesitng info here
+## License
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT) This project is licensed under the terms of the MIT license.
 ## Questions
-If you have any questions or run into any issues with this application, please feel free to find me, sfda, on GitHub at a.
-You can also reach out to me via email at dsfs.
+If you have any questions or run into any issues with this application, please feel free to find me, past0073, on GitHub at github.com/past0073.
+You can also reach out to me via email at past0073@umn.edu.
-</code></pre>